William Davenport, Private 34984, 6th Battalion, Cheshire Regiment

 Two months later on 31st March 1918, William was admitted to hospital in Rouen suffering from nephritis (kidney disease).
 A telegram was sent to his parents on 26th April advising them that their son, previously stated to be seriously ill, was now dangerously ill in hospital in Rouen and unfortunately permission to visit could not be granted – either it was too dangerous for them to travel to Rouen, or perhaps the medical staff believed that William would die before his family arrived.
 Another telegram was sent on the 2nd May informing them that their son had died of nephritis at the 6th General Hospital, Rouen, on 27th April 1918.
 The cause of the illness was said to be “exposure & privation whilst on military duty.”

-William’s death was reported in the Macclesfield Times of 3rd May 1918:
+William’s death was reported in the Macclesfield Times on 3 May 1918:

 Pte William Davenport, Ches Regt, son of Mr and Mrs S Davenport, 38 High Street, Macclesfield, died in hospital in Rouen from nephritis following a chill.
 He enlisted over two years ago in the local territorials and contracted malaria in Salonika, being invalided to England.
 He underwent treatment in various hospitals and upon recovery was sent to France.
 Pte Davenport was 23 years of age and was educated at the Centenary School.
 He was connected with the Sunday School, and in civil life was employed at the “K” Boot Shop, Mill Street.
 Three brothers are serving, namely: Cpl Leo (who has been missing since March 21st); Pte Fred (now a prisoner in Turkey); and Pte Sam (serving in France).

-William’s photograph and a brief report of his memorial service was printed in the Macclesfield Times of 10th May 1918:
+William’s photograph and a brief report of his memorial service was printed in the Macclesfield Times on 10 May 1918:

 A service to the memory of Pte W. Davenport… was held at Brunswick Wesleyan Chapel on Sunday evening.
 Members of the deceased family were present, and the Rev. G. B. Robson made an appropriate reference.
 The organist (Mr C E James) also played the funeral march.

 Private William Davenport is buried in Grave Ref.
 P. XI.
 H. 3A. of the St Sever Cemetery Extension in France.
 His father asked for a cross and the words “Now the labourer’s task is o’er” to be added to his gravestone.
-The Commonwealth War Graves Commission holds casualty details for Private William Davenport.
+The Commonwealth War Graves Commission holds casualty details for Private William Davenport, and he is listed on the Imperial War Museum’s Lives of the First World War website.

-Brother of Cpl James Leo Davenport, who served with the 2/9th North Staffordshire regiment and died on 21st March 1918; Pte Fred Davenport, and Pte Sam Davenport.
+Brother of Cpl James Leo Davenport, who served with the 2/9th North Staffordshire regiment and died on 21st March 1918; Pte Fred Davenport, who served as Private 291116 with the 7th Cheshire Regt; and Pte Sam Davenport, who served as Drummer 40838 with the 8th North Staffordshire Regt.